Game Server Hosting (Multiplay) SDK for Unity

 Game Server Hosting uses the StartServerQueryHandlerAsyncparameters to initialize the server query handler.

 After you initialize the server query handler, you can use the IServerCheckManager instance provided by this call to update the values at any time.
 You must call UpdateServerCheck() for the changes to take effect.
 Call UpdateServerCheck() when game server variables change.
-See SQP for more information.
+Refer to SQP for more information.

 You should call UpdateServerCheck() often enough to ensure you send up-to-date data back to Game Server Hosting when the query request happens every 60 seconds.